Travel Postcard: 48 hours in Hong Kong for festive fun

-HONG KONG (Reuters) - Gleaming skyscrapers, Michelin-starred noodle stalls, secluded beaches and a buzzing night life all make Hong Kong, a former British colony, the perfect place to soak up some Asian festive fun.
+HONG KONG, Feb 1 (Reuters) - Gleaming skyscrapers, Michelin-starred noodle stalls, secluded beaches and a buzzing night life all make Hong Kong, a former British colony, the perfect place to soak up some Asian festive fun.

 Chinese New Year, which starts on February 10 and ushers in the Year of the Snake, is a time when Hong Kong’s frenetic pace slows down and even the hardest working executives take time to enjoy traditional dishes such as “nian gao” sticky rice cakes.